- CoinJar makes it easy for Australians to trade crypto.

 What is CoinJar?

-CoinJar is an established cryptocurrency exchange.
+CoinJar is owned and operated by CoinJar Australia Pty Ltd (ABN 75 648 570 807).
+It is an established cryptocurrency exchange with headquarters in Melbourne.
 It was established in 2013 by co-founders Asher Tan and Ryan Zhou with its main focus originally being on the domestic Australian market.
-Since then it has expanded internationally.
+Since then it has expanded internationally into the UK, Europe, and several other countries.

 The exchange allows users to instantly buy cryptocurrencies with a credit or debit card, has no deposit fees for BPAY and PayID, has low trading fees, plus there are no fees when you withdraw AUD to your bank account.